stewdio/f-js/README.md

 ```

 <br><br><br><br>

 ¹ I am an atheist.
 ² Folks who are concerned by my use of `var` in some of the examples above(instead of `const` or `let`) may be ignorant to the joys of [function scope](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures#scoping_with_let_and_const), which is of course the standard for `function` declarations.
 Plus `var` lets you redeclare to your heart’s content, which means no errors when repeatedly pasting code snippets directly into your console.
+Sure, go ahead and use `const` and `let` for “interior code.”
+But for fast [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) pasting, isn’t `var` friendlier to the paster?